 Friday: 10am – 6pm

 Saturday: 10am – 4pm

 For organised groups visits can be arranged during any day of the week and any time of the year.
-Contact us on 0767 186133 at least three days before your visit.
+Contact us at 0743072930 at least three days before your visit.

 2. House of Science and Art

 The centre can be used for visits and to organise educational workshops and outdoor learning activities.